Committees

 Virus disinfection

-The joint commission "Virus Disinfection" of the DVV and GfV informs the scientific community about new aspects and methods of virus disinfection, collaborates on statements and guidelines and represents virological expertise in a wide range of federal authorities and institutions.
+The joint commission "Virus Disinfection" of DVV and GfV informs the scientific community about new aspects and methods of virus disinfection, works on statements and guidelines and represents virological expertise in various federal authorities and institutions.

 Chair